 When the Center was dedicated in September 1971 at a cost of $2.1 million, it brought together a division that previously had offices and classrooms scattered throughout campus.
 Dr. Don Fryxell, Shakespeare scholar, fierce proponent of the liberal arts, and former English department and Humanities Division chair, was the central figure in the planning and design of the new building.

-Augustana’s goal is to raise $3 million to refurbish the Center to create a more contemporary, functional and attractive learning environment in the classrooms, studios, performance venue, rehearsal rooms and public spaces.
-The successful completion of this effort will result in naming the Humanities Center after Drs.
+Augustana reached its goal to raise $3 million to refurbish the Center to create a more contemporary, functional and attractive learning environment in the classrooms, studios, performance venue, rehearsal rooms and public spaces.
+The successful completion of this effort resulted in naming the Humanities Center after Drs.
 Don and Lucy Fryxell.

 “The legacy lies naturally with Don and Lucy Fryxell.
 They came to Augustana and spent a lifetime of remarkable teaching, forging the way for this building to come into existence.”